- Part 1: Roy Lichtenstein, The Man Who Didn’t paint Ben Day Dots

 Below are nine details from the postcard image, showing stippling in many colours.
 Though instruments were tried to speed this up, it was essentially a hand-drawn process, using pen and ink.
 (16)

 To sum up so far: when Ben Day launched his new process in 1879, wood engraving was the main method used to create (mostly) black & white illustrations; chromolithography was a very large and still-growing industry for making a variety of colour images.
 Copper engraving remained in use for expensive projects.
-I haven’t mentioned aquatint and etching which were also used, largely for artistic prints, because they aren’t very relevant.
+I have barely mentioned aquatint and etching which were also used, largely for artistic prints.
 Gravure, another not very pertinent printing method (though classy, expensive and eventually widely used) was just being perfected in 1879…

 ….but so was another new process that was starting to change the world of printing radically at the same time that Ben Day’s new method came on the scene…